GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

 **Q: Were any vulnerabilities in the microprocessors found this weekend?**

-A: Only a handful people sat down with us and tried to run existing exploits our internal red team had written or started writing their own.
+A: Only a handful of people sat down with us and tried to run existing exploits our internal red team had written or started writing their own.
 We have heard reports that others are working on their own but they haven’t contributed them back to us yet.
-One exploit to extract a cryptographic key which was written for a baseline processor was successfully applied to one of the SSITH processors.

 In general, since we are so early in the program and we only had two "alpha" processors available, it is unsurprising that some exploits will work and some will not.
-CPU designers are focused on different kinds of vulnerability classes as they move through the program, so if you try an exploit that leverages a weakness that they haven’t started tackling yet, then their chip will be vulnerable.
+CPU designers are focused on different kinds of vulnerability classes as they move through the program, so if you try an exploit that leverages a weakness that they haven’t started tackling yet, their chip will be vulnerable.
 By the end of the program, all CPUs are supposed to mitigate nearly all common software-based vulnerabilities.